-Below are some key consent conditions from DPIE for the new primary school in Murrumbateman.
-Please let us know if you have any feedback or questions about these consent conditions and the associated management actions listed by contacting us via email at schoolinfrastructure@det.nsw.edu.au or phone 1300 482 651 by 3 December 2021.
+Below are some key consent conditions from DPIE for the new primary school in Googong.
+Please let us know if you have any feedback or questions about these consent conditions and the associated management actions listed by contacting us via email at schoolinfrastructure@det.nsw.edu.au or phone 1300 482 651 by 4 February 2022.

-Activity Consent conditions and proposed action General Noise levels generated by the operations at site shall not exceed the noise control guidelines outlined in the EPA Environmental Noise Control Manual for construction/ demolition works.
-The local community will be provided with advance notice of work, particularly outlining any anticipated high-noise works.
+Activity Consent conditions and proposed action General Noise levels generated by the operations on site shall not exceed the noise control guidelines outlined in the EPA Environmental Noise Control Manual for construction/demolition works.
+The local community will be provided with advance notice of work, particularly outlining any anticipated high-noise works and approved out of hours works.
 Trucks will be maintained with low-noise mufflers and only use approved truck routes to and from the site.
-Noisy construction works, including the delivery of materials to and from the site, are proposed to take place between 7 am and 6 pm Mondays to Fridays and between 8 am and 1 pm on Saturdays.
-No work is currently proposed for Sundays or Public Holidays.
-Construction Consent condition: Construction hours Proposed actions: Overall construction hours will be strictly limited to approved hours: 7 am to 6 pm, Monday to Friday; 8 am to 1 pm Saturdays.
-Low-noise works may take place during approved hours; 6 pm to 7 pm Monday to Friday; 1 pm to 4 pm Saturdays.
+Construction Consent condition: Construction hours Proposed actions: Overall construction hours are limited to approved hours: 7:00am to 6:00pm, Monday to Friday; 8:00am to 1:00pm Saturdays.
+Low-noise works may take place during approved hours; 6:00pm to 7:00pm Monday to Friday; 1:00pm to 4:00pm Saturdays.
+Certain construction activities may be undertaken outside of these hours under specific circumstances as detailed in the consent conditions.
 If rock breaking activities are required, impacts will be managed through equipment selection, and respite periods.
-Rock breaking hours will be strictly limited to approved hours: 9 am to 12 pm, Monday to Friday; 2 pm to 5 pm Monday to Friday; 9 am to 12 pm, Saturday.
+Rock breaking hours will be strictly limited to approved hours: 9:00am to 12:00pm, Monday to Friday; 2:00pm to 5:00pm Monday to Friday; 9:00am to 12:00pm, Saturday.
 Construction Consent condition: Noise and Vibration Proposed actions A Construction Noise and Vibration Management Sub-Plan (CNVMP) will be prepared by a suitably qualified and experienced noise expert.
 Plant and equipment will be set up/orientated to direct noise away from the closest receivers/residents.
 The quietest suitable machinery will be selected to perform works.
 In close proximity to sensitive receivers/residents, machines will not be used/run simultaneously If rock breaking activities are required, impacts will be managed through equipment selection, and respite periods.
 Construction Consent condition: Soil and Water Management Proposed actions A Construction Soil and Water Management Sub-Plan (CSWMSP) will be prepared by a suitably qualified expert, in consultation with Council.
 Sediment and Erosion Management Plans are to be enforced prior to any works commencing on site.

-Activity Consent conditions and proposed action Construction Consent condition: Traffic and Pedestrian Management Proposed actions A Construction Traffic and Pedestrian Management Sub-Plan (CTPMSP) will be prepared by a suitably qualified expert to ensure road and pedestrian safety.
+Construction Consent condition: Traffic and Pedestrian Management Proposed actions A Construction Traffic and Pedestrian Management Sub-Plan (CTPMSP) will be prepared by a suitably qualified expert to ensure road and pedestrian safety.
 Traffic control personnel will be on-site on an as need basis to ensure minimal interruption to traffic and pedestrians.